codesharedot/qtum-price-ruby/README.md

-# maker price ruby
+# usd-coin price ruby

-Gets the maker price with Ruby (from JSON).
+Gets the usd-coin price with Ruby (from JSON).

 https://ruby-lang.co